A HELOC can be used for just about anything, but financial experts recommend a few uses.

 Many homeowners have discovered the benefits of using a HELOC to access home equity.
 There are many ways to put this money to work.

 A HELOC can finance home repairs and renovations.
 If you qualify for a HELOC, you can use these funds to fix or replace a roof, add an ensuite bathroom or raise a fence around your property.
-This expenditure should increase the property value and make it more comfortable for your family.
+This expenditure should increase the property value, which may increase your equity.

-Do you need money in an account to cover you in case of an emergency, like hospitalization, a vehicle breakdown or an accident?
+Do you need money in an account to cover you in case of an emergency like hospitalization, a vehicle breakdown or an accident?
 A HELOC can serve as an emergency fund.
-Use the funds sparingly and hold a balance to draw on when needed.
-You only pay interest on the balance.
+Use the funds sparingly and keep a small amount in the credit line to draw on when needed.

 Medical debt is one of the top reasons for bankruptcy in America.
 Unexpected expenses or emergencies can stretch your budget.
 A HELOC can provide the funds to pay the doctor’s bills and get back on your feet.